Jorge Jesus: 2009–10: First season

-On 17 June 2009, Jesus replaced Quique Flores at the helm of S.L.
-Benfica.
-In his first year he led Benfica to the first division title after a five-year wait, with only two league defeats and 78 goals scored, also reaching the quarter-finals in the Europa League, losing to Liverpool on a 3–5 aggregate score (this would be the last match Benfica would lose in a run that lasted 27 games); he quickly implemented a 4–1–3–2 formation which resulted in highly attractive football.
+On 17 June 2009, Jesus replaced Quique Flores at the helm of Benfica.
+In his first year, he led Benfica to the first division title after a five-year wait, with only two league defeats and 78 goals scored, also reaching the quarter-finals in the Europa League, losing to Liverpool on a 3–5 aggregate score (this would be the last match Benfica would lose in a run that lasted 27 games); he quickly implemented a 4–1–3–2 formation which resulted in highly attractive football.

-On 5 October 2009 Jesus achieved his 100th victory in the Portuguese League, in a 3–1 home win against F.C.
-Paços de Ferreira.
-The following month he experienced his first Derby de Lisboa, which ended in a 0–0 away draw; at the end of the victorious campaign, which also brought the domestic League Cup, the coach was rewarded with a new contract extension, running until 2013.
+On 5 October 2009, Jesus achieved his 100th victory in the Portuguese League, in a 3–1 home win against Paços de Ferreira.
+The following month he experienced his first Lisbon derby, which ended in a 0–0 away draw; at the end of the victorious campaign, which also brought the domestic League Cup, the coach was rewarded with a new contract extension, running until 2013.